Australia says all WHO members should support a proposed coronavirus inquiry

 "If you're going to be a member of a club like the World Health Organization, there should be responsibilities and obligations attached to that," Morrison told reporters in Canberra.
 "We'd like the world to be safer when it comes to viruses...
 I would hope that any other nation, be it China or anyone else, would share that objective."

-The COVID-19 outbreak has since spread to infect some 2.3 million people globally and killed nearly 160,000, according to Reuters calculations.
-China is Australia's largest trading partner, but diplomatic ties have frayed in recent years amid allegations Beijing has committed cyber-attacks and has attempted to interfere in Canberra’s domestic affairs.
+The COVID-19 outbreak originated in China and has since spread to infect some 2.3 million people globally and killed nearly 160,000, according to Reuters calculations.
+China is Australia's largest trading partner, but diplomatic ties have frayed in recent years amid allegations Beijing has committed cyber-attacks and has attempted to interfere in Canberra's domestic affairs.

 Morrison's comments came just hours after a senior Australian government official called on G20 nations to end wildlife wet markets over concerns they pose a threat to human health and agricultural markets.
-The pandemic which originated in China was thought to have started in a wet market in the city of Wuhan.
-Wet markets are a key facet of China’s daily life, though not all sell wildlife.
+The outbreak in China was thought to have started in a wet market in the city of Wuhan.
+Wet markets are a key facet of China's daily life, though not all sell wildlife.

 China imposed a temporary ban on selling wildlife on Jan.
 23 and is now reviewing its legislation to restrict commercial wild animal trading on a permanent basis.
 Minister for Agriculture David Littleproud said on Thursday he had asked government officials from the Group of 20 major economies to back a plan to end wildlife wet markets.